MicrosoftDocs/xamarin-docs/docs/ios/user-interface/monotouch.dialog/json-element-walkthrough.md

 ms.author: brumbaug
 ---

-# Walkthrough: Using a JSON Element to create a User Interface
+# Using JSON to create a User Interface in Xamarin.iOS

 _MonoTouch.Dialog (MT.D) includes support for dynamic UI generation via JSON data.
 In this tutorial, we’ll walk through how to use a JSONElement to create a user interface from JSON that is either included with an application, or loaded from a remote Url._

 MT.D supports creating user interfaces declared in JSON.
 When elements are declared using JSON, MT.D will create the associated elements for you